The open source freight network.

 50+ cross-dock facilities.

-Warp owns the cross-dock operation.
-Freight flows through these facilities with scan-in/scan-out visibility and Orbit AI monitoring every transfer.
+Warp runs the cross-dock operation across leased and partner facilities.
+Freight flows through them with scan-in/scan-out visibility and Orbit AI monitoring every transfer.

 Network